 ‘Probably prefer Autumn as Spring can be super busy.
 Did the Shiminami Kaido last time – loved it, especially the salted milk ice cream.
 Also, go and visit an onsen resort, amazing!
 Eat as much local food and drink the local sake as you can.
 Japan Alps, Hokkaido, Kinosaki, Hirosaki – the more off the beaten track the better, although I’ll always have a soft spot for Tokyo!
 It’s also so appreciated if you try to speak a little Japanese!’ – Kirsty

 ‘Traveling in the fall right before the autumn color viewing season seems to be good to avoid crowds, but is also typhoon season, so be flexible and prepared for travel delays or train shutdowns.
 You could end up stuck in a town longer than anticipated.’ – Lynn W

-Outside of the fall season, another one of our favorite time to visit Japan is during cherry blossom.
-However, it’s much more elusive as it could happen anytime between mid-March to mid-April and only last one week.
+Outside of the fall season, another one of our favorite times to visit Japan is during cherry blossom.
+However, it’s much more elusive as it could happen anytime between mid-March to mid-April and only lasts one week.